 Capital assets are recorded in the Statement of Net Position.
 Since surplus assets are sold for an immaterial amount when declared as no longer needed for public purposes, no salvage value is taken into consideration for depreciation purposes.
-All capital assets, other than land, are depreciated using the straight-line method over the following useful lives:
+All capital assets, other than land, are depreciated using the straight-line and accelerated methods over the following useful lives: